hsm207/sycamore/docs/source/querying_data/hybrid_search.md

 }
 ```

-To use this hybrid processor, execute a hybrid query:
+To use this hybrid processor, specify it in your hybrid query request:

 ```javascript
 GET <index-name>/_search?search_pipeline=my_hybrid_search_pipeline